tnhung2011/mimeopen2/README.md

 the file ext with a progid by set **HKEY_CURRENT_USER/Software/Classes/ext** default value to progid, after that just create **HKEY_CURRENT_USER/Software/Classes/Progid/shell/edit/command** key and set the program path appending %1 for it.

+# mac

+mac is more easy than you think, you can just query the system **/Applications** folder. then for each application it contains a **.plist** file to record the file extention it can deal with, so just read it.